 Rights and restrictions after the application has been granted

-If a permit is granted, the permit is valid for 1-3 years.
-A permit can generally be renewed.
-Any application for renewal should be filed at least 1 month prior to expiration of the permit.
-After three years of holding a valid skilled worker permit the applicant can apply for a permanent residence permit in Norway.
+Approved typically valid for 1-3 years and are generally renewable.
+Reapplication for renewal should be submitted at least one month before the expiry of the current permit.
+Following three consecutive valid years of holding a skilled worker permit, the applicant is eligible to apply for a permanent residence permit in Norway.

-If the applicant loses his/her job, he must notify the police within seven days.
-Normally in such a situation, the applicant can stay in Norway for up to six months to look for a new job.
+In the event of job loss, the applicant must notify the police within seven days.
+Under normal circumstances, the applicant is permitted to remain in Norway for up to six months to seek new employment.

 Also read: PAYE tax scheme in Norway